FAQs

 Please note that the logo will only appear on the quote page of the customer proposal report.
 Further customisation of the customer proposal is available with Easy PV Pro, get in touch with us at help@easy-pv.co.uk if you're interested in a free trial!

-How do I hide line prices in the customer proposal?
+How do I hide/show line prices on the customer proposal quote page?

 Select Customer Proposal from the Tasks drop-down menu.